nicbou/nicolasbouliane.com/frontend/content/projects/all-about-berlin.md

 ![Man looking for parking, waiting for the bus, waiting at the airport](/images/illustrations/waiting-man.png)

-Likewise, we tell people to bring everything they have to their immigration office appointment.
-The stakes are too high to leave anything to chance, so they chase documents they don't need, and get unnecessary certified translations at great expense.
+Likewise, we tell people to bring every document they can to their immigration office appointment.
 A missing document can delay their residence permit application by weeks.
-It makes them burn through more of their savings while they wait for the permission to work.
+They risk burning through more of their savings while they wait for the permission to work.
 It can cost them their job, and even their life in Germany.

-I know people who had to go back to their home country because of immigration office delays.
-These are not just isolated cases, but a common story.
+The stakes are too high and the case workers too capricious to bring just what's *officially* required.
+Therefore, people chase documents they don't need and get them translated at great expense, just in case a capricious case worker might ask for them.

 ![Man with a wheelbarrow full of documents going to the Ausländerbehörde](/images/illustrations/lea-documents.png)

 This sort of uncertainty wastes everyone's time and energy.
-Not only immigrants who waste their time getting documents they don't need and their energy stressing about the outcome, but also case workers who waste their labour processing incomplete applications and turning people back.
+Not only immigrants who waste time chasing unnecessary documents and energy stressing about the outcome, but also case workers who waste their labour processing incomplete applications.

 ![Man with a wheelbarrow full of documents at the Ausländerbehörde](/images/illustrations/lea-documents-rejection.png)

-One important principle that was drilled into us in engineering school is that the earlier you catch a mistake, the cheaper it is to fix.
-If you give people good instructions, they can prepare better, and you waste less time dealing with incomplete application.
-It prevents a lot of unnecessary work, and frees up resources for better uses.
+Engineering school drilled into us that the earlier you catch a mistake, the cheaper it is to fix.
+Good instructions are the earliest, cheapest fix their is.
+Well informed people prepare better, and you waste less time dealing with them.
+It saves everyone a lot of unnecessary work and frees up resources for better uses.

 ### Uncertainty leads to avoidance